5afe/safe-relay-service/README.md

 Setup for development (using ganache)
 -------------------------------------
-This is the recommended configuration for developing and testing the Safe. `docker-compose` is required for running the project.
+This is the recommended configuration for developing and testing the Relay service. `docker-compose` is required for running the project.

 Configure the parameters needed on `.env_ganache`.
 By default the private keys of the accounts are the ones from